whyxxh/my-neovim-config/README.md

 # my-neovim-config

-some random things I copycat from the internet sometimes I don't quite understand them but I'm trying ;-;
+some random things I copycat from the internet. sometimes I don't quite understand them but I'm trying ;-;